 Spare5 is a platform that lets you complete micro-tasks in return for small amounts of money.
 They’re owned by an organisation called Uber Advanced Technologies Group.
-I was a member of Spare5 for a couple of years.
-The keyword being “was” because they’ve changed their policy regarding which countries they accept members from, without telling users.
+Without giving any warning to loyal users they’ve changed their policy regarding which countries they accept members from.

 Let’s dig into the sudden change and take the opportunity to do one last review of the company as things stand at the start of 2020.
 You can then make your own mind up about Spare5.

 I’m located in the UK, and as a result of the policy, can no longer use the service.
-I received no advance warning, and no notice.
-How charming!
-I also have a remaining balance in my account which is below the payout threshold, I’m going to have to presume they’re never going to pay it because they’ve not said they will.
-(UPDATE: over a month later they paid the outstanding balance on my account, no notice it would happen or anything, no email, the money just landed in my PayPal account.
-It’s good they finally paid what they owed.)
+I received no advance warning and no notice.
+I also have a remaining balance in my account that is below the payout threshold, I’m going to have to presume they’re never going to pay it because they’ve not said anything.
+(UPDATE: over a month later they paid the outstanding balance, no notice it would happen or anything, no email, the money landed in PayPal out of the blue.
+It’s fair they finally paid what they owed.)

-Like I say, I received no advance warning of this, or that it was happening at all.
+There was no advance warning of the changes.
 They really must care about their users (sarcasm)!
 I have no problem with them changing policy, that happens in business, but there’s a way to go about it.
 They have done the same in the past with regards to actions and how they go about them, which I’ll talk about further down this page.

-They have done a post on their Facebook page saying they’re also closing down their Facebook group, which seems a very odd decision.
+They have done a post on their Facebook page saying they’re also closing down their Facebook group.
+It seems a very odd step to take.
 So far none of the replies to their status are positive, all are negative in sentiment.
-Here’s a screenshot of just a couple of the latest comments.
+Above is a screenshot of just a couple of the latest comments.

 Which countries do Spare5 allow members from now?

-I’m not sure what the full list of accepted countries was before, but I’m in the UK and am now geo-blocked.
+I’m not sure what the full list of accepted countries was before, but the UK is certainly now geo-blocked.
 Here’s the list of countries members can sign-up from according to the FAQs.

 That means members from European countries and other countries like Colombia can no longer be active.

-I’d previously done a post on MoneyCortex when Spare5 had increased their minimum payout to $5, then they swiftly dropped it back down.
-I always suspected it was due to a widespread backlash from a lot of members.
-It was badly handled.
+We’d previously published a news post on MoneyCortex when Spare5 had increased their minimum payout to $5.
+They swiftly dropped it back down.
+Probably due to a widespread backlash from a lot of members.
+It appeared badly handled.

-Then they removed the referral program, sometime in the middle of 2019 I believe.
-I’m not sure when, because once again, much like with the geo-blocking, they didn’t send any notice.
-Or certainly not that I received.
-In fact, I didn’t even see it in my account until I checked the FAQs to help write this blog post!
+Then they removed the referral program, sometime in the middle of 2019.
+It’s unclear when, because once again, much like with the geo-blocking, they didn’t send a notice to anybody.
+It was unless you manually checked the FAQs you’d find out.

 A quick email would have been nice

-Call me crazy, but in this situation I’d have thought it polite to send a quick advance warning email to all users in those regions informing them of the change and to say thank you for previous work completed, and to tell people you will payout every cent in full that is left outstanding.
-Maybe they have sent an email and I never received it.
-I’ve checked my spam box but there’s nothing in there either.
-Judging by Facebook comments I don’t think anyone was told.
+In this situation, it’s polite to send a quick advance warning email to all users in those regions informing them of the change and to say thank you for previous work completed.
+People will be losing income after all.
+And also take the opportunity to tell people you will payout every cent in full that’s left outstanding.
+It’s not difficult to do.

 A pattern of decline

-Just to be clear, I want this industry to thrive, and for the companies that provide these services to be sustainable.
+Just to be clear, it would be great to see this industry thrive, and for the companies that provide these services to be sustainable.
 That means side-hustlers get extra ways to earn money and companies who need these services have firms they can trust.
 As things stand I wouldn’t trust Spare5 to even help my nan cross the road in one piece!
-All I see is a pattern of decline.
+All that’s clear right now is a pattern of decline.